Here’s a rundown of the pros and cons of both electronic drum kits and their acoustic brethren, so you know exactly what to look out for.

 Electronic Drum Kit

-These kits are excellent for practice, be it at home or in a rehearsal space.
+Electronic drum kits are excellent for practice, be it at home or in a rehearsal space.
 You can plug headphones in for an almost silent session or hook them up to a PA system if you do eventually play with other musicians or at a gig.

 As a beginner, you can experiment with absolutely any type of sound.
 Be it a maple acoustic kit emulation, unique percussion like gongs or just basic synth beats, the electronic kit can recreate whatever inspires you.